Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 For this example start with the last example showing the rainfall data as a line graph.

+**Challenge:** Start from scratch!
+Setup the boilerplate code and load the percipitation data.

 At the bottom of the drawing, the code adds the following.

 ```JS
 // Scatter plot